Man in serious condition after downtown Seattle shooting

-Police are investigating a shooting in downtown Seattle that injured a man Thursday afternoon, authorities said.
+Police are investigating a shooting in downtown Seattle that left a man injured Thursday afternoon, authorities said.

-The shooting occurred near the corner of Fourth Avenue and Pine Street just after 1:30 p.m., according to a tweet from the Seattle Police Department.
-The man, who was described as in his 30s, was transported to Harborview Medical Center in serious condition, said Seattle fire spokesperson David Cuerpo.
+Officers near Fourth Avenue and Pine Street heard gunfire in the area just after 1:30 p.m., according to a statement from the Seattle Police Department.
+When they arrived at the scene, they found a man with gunshot wounds to both legs, the statement said.

+The man, who was described as in his 30s, was transported to Harborview Medical Center.
+A hospital spokesperson said the man was in serious but stable condition.

+Officers arrested one man and recovered a firearm nearby.
+Police are investigating whether a narcotics transaction may have occurred before the shooting, the statement said.

 No further information was immediately available.